statengeneraal/laws-markdown/wet/burgerlijk/wetboek/boek/1/BWBR0002656/README.md

 1. De voogdij eindigt op de dag, waarop in kracht van gewijsde is gegaan de beschikking waarbij:

-a. de voogd is ontslagen of ontzet;
+a. de voogd is ontslagen of de voogdij is beëindigd;

 b. het gezag over de onder zijn voogdij staande minderjarige aan een of beide ouders is opgedragen; of